-Water desalination will continue to be our core market for revenue generation for the foreseeable future.
+Water desalination will continue to be our core market for revenue generation for the next few years.
 The water desalination spectrum ranges from small water desalination plants such as those used in cruise ships and resorts to mega-project deployments.
 Because of the geographical location of many significant desalination projects, geopolitical and economic events can have an effect on the timing of expected projects.
-In addition, population and economic growth in countries such as India and China are also driving water demand for human, agricultural, and industrial use.
+In addition, population and economic growth in countries such as India and China are driving water demand for human, agricultural, and industrial use.
 We anticipate that markets traditionally not associated with water desalination, including the United States, will inevitably develop and provide further revenue growth opportunities.
+In the fourth quarter of 2013, we shipped our energy recovery devices to the largest desalination plant in the western United States which is currently under construction in Carlsbad, California.